 NEDs identify business awareness needs on an ongoing basis and regular Board workshops are held during the year on topical, emerging business and governance issues relevant to Macquarie.
-The BRiC, including at regular meetings of the Chairs of the Board and Board Committees, reviews the annual schedule of Board workshop sessions.
-In addition to workshops, the Board has generally scheduled two separate visits to international Macquarie offices annually.
+The BRiC and the Chairs of the Board and Board Committees review the annual schedule of Board workshop sessions.
+In addition to workshops, the Board has generally scheduled two separate visits to international Macquarie offices annually, and holds Board meetings overseas from time to time.